BRMAS/batch-rename/README.md

-# batch rename files by a index mapping file, and copy to a folder
+# batch rename files by a index mapping file and copy to a folder

 usage:
 ```